 useStorageState

-but persists the state value in browser storage.
-The value is retained across page reloads and can be shared between tabs when using localStorage
+useStorageState is a React hook that functions like useState but persists the state value in browser storage.
+The value is retained across page reloads and can be shared between tabs when using localStorage.

 Interface